-Millennium Falcon: Smuggler's Run — now open — Guests will hit hyperspace while piloting the famed Millennium Falcon on this ride that will offer guests three unique crew roles.
+Millennium Falcon: Smuggler's Run — now open — Guests can hit hyperspace while piloting the famed Millennium Falcon on this ride that offers guests three unique crew roles.

 Disneyland Forever — June 7 - Sept.
 2, 2019 — This fan-favorite fireworks show made a comeback from Disneyland's 60th Anniversary Diamond Celebration on June 7, 2019.
 With state-of-the-art projection, dazzling fireworks, special effects and a nostalgic musical score, this show was a definite must-see.